 My story is shocking.
 My story is also very frank.
 I hold nothing back.
 My novella University on Watch is a vivid accounting of my struggle with the onset of my mental health disorder in college.
-The word anosognosia means that the afflicted person does not recognize or understand the nature of his illness:
+The word anosognosia means that the afflicted person does not recognize or understand the nature of his illness.
+With this said, I was still privileged, and without the help and support I did receive this book might not have been written.

 People sometimes experience anosognosia after strokes or brain injuries, and with diseases of the brain like Alzheimer’s.
 In my case, the onset of my schizophrenia was observed and mishandled.
 This novella needs to signal attention and rethinking of how Anosognosia is understood and can impact the level and effectiveness of support someone gets when their symptoms first activate.